 - BEST FOR OCCASIONAL PUMPING

 2. Electric and battery powered breast pumps.
 This used to be 2 separate categories, but nowadays most electric pumps have a battery option, and vice versa.
-These pumps work by allowing a motor to create suction.
+These breast pumps work by allowing a motor to create suction.
 The suction goes through tubing and into the breast shields, where the milk then drops down into collection bottles.

 - Pros: Collect milk quickly, collect more milk, allow for customization of sucking speed and strength, can get some models through insurance